-Materialized views are designed to improve query performance of workloads composed of common, repeated query patterns.
-However, materializing intermediate results incurs additional costs and, therefore, materialized views should be used only when the higher costs would be offset by frequent usage of the materialized views.
+Materialized views are designed to improve query performance for workloads composed of common, repeated query patterns.
+However, materializing intermediate results incurs additional costs.
+As such, before creating any materialized views, you should consider whether the costs are offset by the savings from re-using these results frequently enough.

 In this Topic:

 - When to Use Materialized Views